 Visual Storytelling is nothing new.
-It has been around since caveman, and some theories indicates that cave drawings was used for communications.
+It has been around since caveman, and some theories indicate that cave drawing was used for communications.
 What has changed is the platforms we now use to communicate and share our stories.

-Customers today is utilizing New Media technology to share their stories.
-Their story board is how their Customer Experience is presented to their Social Communities.
-Of course we have to take into consideration that perceptions of the story will vary.
+Customers today are utilizing New Media technology to share their stories.
+Their storyboard is how their Customer Experience is presented to their Social Communities.
+Of course, we have to take into consideration that perceptions of the story will vary.
 If I share a positive experience from a specific Hotel visit and someone in my Social Community has experienced concerns there they might not immediate but into it.
 Though if someone had a positive experience at the same Hotel my thoughts might add more value to them.

 The way customers today interpret the Customer Experience also represent The Visual Storytelling Opportunity.